Old City Carriage Rides —Historic Downtown

 We love parking because…

 as bad as it can be, it's not New York City.
 By some miracle, we always find a parking space somehow.
 Many locals have figured out the best times to park, and where all the secret spots are.
-We know what lots aren't checked by parking officials during certain times of the day, and that the city stops charging after 5:00 p.m., so that's great for dinner (and happy hour).
+We know what lots aren't checked by parking officials during certain times of the day, and that the city stops charging after 9:00 p.m., so that's great on weekends.
 Plus, sometimes if you just talk to business owners with large lots, they will let you park for free for a few hours.
 After all, we are in this parking situation together!

 Everyone complains about where they live, and no place is perfect, but St. Augustine is pretty close.